All Collections

 Can I cancel anytime?
 Are there any contracts?

 Sked is priced month-to-month or annually.
 You pay at the start of the month for that month's service or the same for an annual plan.
-As a result, you can cancel any time you like (here's how you do it) and we will cancel the account and stop your billing record.
+As a result, you can cancel any time you like (here's how you do it) and we will cancel the account and stop your billing record for the renewal date.

 You will be able to use Sked up until the time you would have been billed next (or the end of your trial if you cancel during the trial), and then the service will cancel.